 CNST 2123 Construction Management and Leadership Class 2, Lab.
 2, Cr.
-3

-This course covers construction management fundamentals, safety, communication, issues and resolutions, documents, planning, estimating and cost control, scheduling, productivity, quality control, and critical problem solving.
+3 quality control, and critical problem solving.
 This course uses the National Center for Construction Education and Research (NCCER) training and certification for each modular component.
 Students which meet NCCER criteria have the opportunity to gain the NCCER certification which is nationally recognized.